WhatDoIEvenNameThis/CricketTheHiveWing/README.md

 🌺 ` Cricket and Avoider Fictionkin

-I LOVE reading and learning and science is my profession but I have bad memory so don't be shocked if I accidentally forget things alot .
+I'm kinda forgetful so don't be shocked by frequent forgetfulness

 ` My comfort characters are Devesto,BrightHeart and Bobo ,,